Why smaller firms are building the next competitive advantage

 “And smaller firms are more willing to ask them because they have to.”

-This difference in questioning is becoming a decisive advantage.
+This difference in questioning is becoming a competitive advantage.

 The hidden cost of scale